nissy-shota/Scratch/README.md

 # Scratch
-scratch DeepLearnig and machineLearning model. useing python for my learning.
+scratch DeepLearnig and machineLearning model.
+useing python for my learning.
+include using pytorch